tachiyomiorg/website/src/help/guides/troubleshooting.md

   1. [Download the SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools.html) for Windows, Mac, or Linux
   2. Extract the ZIP file somewhere easily accessible (like `C:\platform-tools`)

-You will then need to enable "USB Debugging" on your phone next:
+You will need to enable "USB Debugging" on your phone next:

   1. Open **Settings**
   2. Scroll down to **System** *(skip to step 3 on pre-Android Oreo devices)*